Scenario: AVD — Enclave in Existing Tenant

 Devices

-Access to CUI resources is bound to AVD session hosts carrying a Custom Security Attribute (EnclaveManagement.DeviceClassification = AVD-CUI-Authorized) and originating from the Azure Firewall public IP registered as a Named Location in Entra.
-Two independent block policies enforce this:
+Access to CUI resources is bound to AVD session hosts that are compliant (P004), carry a device extension attribute (extensionAttribute15 = AVD-CUI-Authorized), and originate from the Azure Firewall public IP registered as a Named Location in Entra.
+Three independent policies enforce this:

-- E002 blocks access to Office 365 unless the request originates from a CSA-tagged session host
+- B011 blocks access to all cloud apps (same exclusions) unless the request originates from a tagged session host

-- E002b blocks access to Office 365 unless the traffic arrives from the Azure Firewall egress IP
+- B012 blocks access to all cloud apps (same exclusions) unless the traffic arrives from the Azure Firewall egress IP

 Data